nbeddows/meen/README.md

 - `tests\source\meen_test\test_Machine.py -v [-k ${python_filter}]`.

 **Note**: the `CpuTest` and `8080Exm` tests will take a while to complete, especially with Python.
 For the C++ unit tests the command line option --gtest_filter can be used to run a subset of the tests and under Python the -k option can be used for the same effect.
-- `artifacts\Release\x86_64\bin\mach_emu_test --gtest_filter=*:-*8080*:*CpuTest*`: run all tests except the i8080 test suites.
+- `artifacts\Release\x86_64\bin\meen_test --gtest_filter=*:-*8080*:*CpuTest*`: run all tests except the i8080 test suites.
 - `tests\source\meen_test\test_Machine.py -v -k MachineTest`: run all tests except the i8080 test suites.

-The location of the test programs directory can be overridden if required: `artifacts/Release/x86_64/bin/mach_emu_test ${test/programs/directory/}`.
+The location of the test programs directory can be overridden if required: `artifacts/Release/x86_64/bin/meen_test ${test/programs/directory/}`.

 #### Building a binary development package

-MachEmu support the building of standalone binary development packages.
+Meen supports the building of standalone binary development packages.
 The motivation behind this is to have a package with minimal build dependencies (doesn't enforce the user of the package to use Conan and CMake for example).
 This allows the user to integrate the package into other environments where such dependencies may not be available.

 Once the [configuration](#configuration) step is complete a binary development tgz package can be built with the following command:
 - `cmake --build --preset conan-release --target=package`.

 The package will be located in `build/Release/` with a name similar to the following depending on the platform it was built on:
-- `mach_emu-v1.5.1-Windows-10.0.19042-x86_64-bin.tar.gz`.
+- `meen-v1.5.1-Windows-10.0.19042-x86_64-bin.tar.gz`.

 CPack can be used directly rather than the package target if finer control is required:
 - `cpack --config build\CPackConfig.cmake -C ${build_type} -G 7Z`